 And I think that what this campaign has shown is that many of those people don’t feel that they have a voice, or don’t feel that their voice is being heard.

-What we, as the British Humanist Association, need to do now, is to make sure that we use the high profile that this campaign has already achieved, and the interest raised by the 800 buses out on the streets for the next 4 weeks, and by the adverts on the tube network from next week … We need to use all that to make sure that those non-religious people’s voices are heard – alongside the voices of those who do have religious beliefs.
+What we, as Humanists UK, need to do now, is to make sure that we use the high profile that this campaign has already achieved, and the interest raised by the 800 buses out on the streets for the next 4 weeks, and by the adverts on the tube network from next week … We need to use all that to make sure that those non-religious people’s voices are heard – alongside the voices of those who do have religious beliefs.

 Because we all, whether we have religious or non-religious beliefs, have a right to be heard, and no one particular set of beliefs has any more right to influence the public debate than any other.